LIMUNIMI/ASMD/README.rst

 #.
 Improve the artificial misalignment
 #.
 Add datasets for the artificial misalignment (e.g. ASAP, Giant-Midi Piano)
 #.
 Add other datasets
+#.
+Refactoring of the API (it's a bit long now...)

 Cite us
 =======